matdombrock/sllm/README.md

 - Read local files
 - Automatically prepend subject domains (Bash, JS, Physics etc.)

+### Why Not Use chatGPT?
+You can do whatever you want :)

+I made this for the following reasons:

+- Access GPT3 without leaving the command line
+- Access GPT3 without logging in to OpenAI (use a token instead)
+- I don't always have easy access to a GUI

 > $ sllm what would be the avantage of talking to a LLM via the command line?
 >
 > The advantage of talking to a LLM via the command line is that it allows for a more efficient and direct way of communicating.
 It also allows for more precise and specific commands to be used, which can help to quickly get the desired results.

 ---

+### Example Usage:

 > $ sllm what can be used to check the status of a running systemd service? -e bash scripting
 >